aidardigital/Cyber-Security/Cyber-Programs/README.md

-Here is described how to structure, deploy and implement a Cyber Program.
+Here is described how to structure, deploy and implement a Cyber Program, which consists of Cybersecurity, Data Privacy (DP) and Information Risk Management (IRM) / Governance, Risk and Compliance (GRC).